 Project Closure Step #6: Update lessons learned

-Step #7: Hand-off completed product
+Step #7: Hand of the completed product

-Step #8: Release the resources
+Step #8: Release resources

-After the project is completed successfully, all assignments of the project resources are closed, lessons learned inputs from the project resources are collected and then these resources are released respectively.
+After the project is completed successfully, all assignments of the project resources are closed, lessons learned inputs from the project resources are collected, and then these resources are released respectively.

 Review by: Kitty Richards